 The above are just highlights of some mistakes that can occur without proper planning.
 The reality is that any estate plan must be tailored to the client’s family needs while taking gift, estate and income taxes into account.
 The special financial needs of family members also need to be considered.
 Blended families and second marriages raise special practical, legal and tax considerations.

 Bringing together a person’s diverse assets to fit into an integrated and comprehensive estate plan that results in wills, trusts and other documents that actually work as intended is at the heart of sound estate planning.
-Do not hesitate to call me to explore the possibilities.

 Steven has been providing outstanding legal advice to me for seventeen years.
 He is THE authority on estate planning and financial planning.
 Steven is a compassionate and thorough attorney who thinks of every possible contingency.
 He easily explains complicated issues, and it has been my pleasure to recommend him to my friends.